Skip to content

 Session-Only Changes

 All temporary modifications apply only to your current conversation.
-Starting a new conversation with the same public entity will revert to the original default configuration.
+Starting a new conversation with the same public agent will revert to the original default configuration.
 This allows you to experiment without affecting the public version or other users.

 ✔️ Create Your Own Versions: